-- rocker switch (a) (SET+) or (SET-) stores the current speed and the vehicle maintains this speed - rocker switch (3) (RES) calls up the last speed stored and the vehicle maintains this speed - i If you brake, deactivate ESP® or if ESP® intervenes, cruise control is deactivated.
+- rocker switch (2) (SET+) or (SET-) stores the current speed and the vehicle maintains this speed - rocker switch (a) (RES) calls up the last speed stored and the vehicle maintains this speed - If you brake, deactivate ESP[®] or if ESP[®] intervenes, cruise control is deactivated.
 When you switch off the vehicle, the last speed stored is cleared.

-Setting the speed limitation for winter tires On-board computer
+Setting the speed limit for winter tires On-board computer

-→ Settings → Fahrzeug (Vehicle) → Winter Tires Limit
+→ Settings → Fahrzeug (Vehicle)

+➤ Winter Tires Limit